triton-inference-server/server/docs/model_management.md

 `--load-model` command-line option.
 To load ALL models at startup, specify `--load-model=*` as the ONLY `--load-model` argument.
 Specifying `--load-model=*` in conjunction with another `--load-model` argument will result in error.
-If `--load-model` is not specified then no no models are loaded at startup.
+If `--load-model` is not specified then no models are loaded at startup.
 Models that Triton is not able to load will be marked as UNAVAILABLE and will not be available for inferencing.

 After startup, all model load and unload actions must be initiated explicitly by using the [model control